chitika/cberl/README.md

 Quick Start
 ---------
-if you don't have libcouchbase already installed run ./rebar get-deps then:
+You must have libcouchbase installed.
+For more information how to visit: http://www.couchbase.com/develop/c/next
     ./rebar compile
     erl -pa ebin deps/jiffy/ebin